auth0/docs/articles/users/search.md

 ---
 # User Search

-Auth0 provides multiple endpoints you can use to search for users.
+Auth0 provides multiple endpoints you can use to retrieve users.
 Each one offers slightly different functionality, and in this document, we'll cover the best practices for using each of the endpoints.

 ## User Search Options